Amitbalter/chess/README.md

-This app is a project in full-stack web development.
+This chess website is a project in full-stack web development.

 It is currently possible to play opponents both online, offline and against the computer*